 - 1 cup shredded mozzarella cheese (note 2)

 - salt and pepper

 - ¼ cup freshly shaved parmesan cheese

-- Cook pasta according to packet instructions with salted water and to al dente. (note 3)
+- Cook pasta according to packet instructions with salted water. (note 3)

 Making the creamy pasta sauce

 - Whilst pasta is cooking, prepare the sauce.
 In a large skillet/non-stick frying pan, add oil and onions.
 Saute on medium heat for 3 minutes or until onions soften.

 - Add chorizo and saute on medium heat for 3 minutes or until the fat starts rendering and chorizo starts to brown.